Last updated on

 Additional Costs

-In all cases, a payment structure can be arranged that suits both your needs and mine.
+In all cases, a payment structure can be arranged that suits both your needs and Charlie’s.
 A contract for the provision of legal services will be drafted, including provision for payment of fees and any additional fees that may arise.

 On occasions there will be additional costs such as travel, waiting, and accommodation expenses.
 Where such costs are likely, these will be identified and included within the overall discussion at the outset of the case.